-The noise was consistent enough to be measurable at monitoring location R32.
-At this location the noise from MCC was from a combination of mine hum with occasional engine revs.
+Table 2 also shows that the noise was consistent enough to be measurable at monitoring locations R13, R15, and R25.
+At these locations the noise from MCC was from a combination of mine hum with occasional engine revs, with dozer tracks also being audible at locations R13 and R25.